pangeo-bot/mybinder.org-upgrades/blogpost.md

 $ vim crontab-jobs
 ```

-You can define your cron jobs here with the correct sytnax (space-separated).
+You can define your cron jobs here with the correct syntax (space-separated).
 Check out [this site](https://crontab.guru/every-1-hour) for help with the crontab syntax.
 Since we want to run this every hour, we will set it to run on the 0 minutes, for every hour, every day, every month, every year.
-We also need to make sure it has the correct environment variable with the GitHub access token, so we'll add that to the command.
+We also need to make sure it has the correct environment variable with the GitHub personal access token we created, so we'll add that to the command.

 ```
 0 * * * * cd /home/pi/projects/mybinder.org-upgrades && HENCHBOT_TOKEN='XXXXX' /home/pi/miniconda3/bin/python henchbot.py